akj2018/Neftlix-GPT/README.md

 ### Overview

-Netflix GPT is a web application that leverages the power of artificial intelligence and modern web technologies to enhance the user experience of browsing and discovering movies.
-It combines the functionality of a streaming service with the intelligence of OpenAI's GPT model to provide personalized movie recommendations based on user prompts.
+Netflix GPT utilizes AI and modern web tech to improve movie browsing.
+It merges streaming features with OpenAI's GPT model for personalized recommendations.
+Key tasks include integrating Firebase for authentication, TMDB API for data fetching, and Docker for deployment.
+The app is responsive, leveraging React and TailwindCSS, and deployed on Google Cloud Run for scalability.

 ## Key Features: